HpWang-whu/YOHO/README.md

 We offer the origin test datasets containing the point clouds (.ply) and keypoints (.txt, 5000 per point cloud) here [TestData](https://github.com/stanfordvl/MinkowskiEngine) .

-Please place the data to ./data/origin_data
+Please place the data to ./data/origin_data for organizing the data structure as:

+- data
+  - origin_data
+    -  3dmatch
+      - sun3d-home_at-home_at_scan1_2013_jan_1
+        - Keypoints
+        - PointCloud
+    - 3dmatch_train
+      - bundlefusion-apt0
+        -
+        - PointCloud

 ## Train

 To train YOMO yourself, you need to prepare the origin trainset with the backbone FCGF.
-We have retrained the FCGF with the rotation argument in $[0^\circ,50^\circ]$ and the backbone model is in ./model/backbone.
+We have retrained the FCGF with the rotation argument in [0,50] deg and the backbone model is in ./model/backbone.
 With the TrainData downloaded above, you can create the YOMO trainset with:

 ```
 python YOMO_trainset.py